MIME Sniffing

 4. Increment iter by number size.

-5. If iter is less than length - 4, abort these steps.
+5. If iter is greater than or equal to length - 4, abort these steps.

 6. Let matched be the result of matching a padded sequence 0x77 0x65 0x62 0x6D ("webm") on sequence at offset iter.